Pupil Premium Plan 2023-2024 (3 year plan)

 Challenge number(s) addressed |

-Quality First Teaching through effective support, including through planning, monitoring and coaching |
+Quality First Teaching through effective support, including through planning, monitoring and incremental coaching |

-High quality CPD |
+High quality CPD (£6000) |

-Improve all pupils’ access to Quality First Teaching through high quality CPD, focusing on teachers’ understanding of cognitive science, curriculum design and effective pedagogy. |
+Improve all pupils’ access to Quality First Teaching through high quality CPD, focusing on teachers’ understanding of cognitive science, curriculum design and effective pedagogy.
+This includes access to CPD provided from the Inclusion Quality Mark CPD is research driven with a focus on Trauma informed teaching and learning |

-Phonics (RWI) (£3,000)
+Phonics (RWI) (£2,000)

 |

-Challenge 1 |
+1 and 4 |

 |